 Read functions in marray produce objects of class marrayRaw while normalization produces objects of class marrayNorm.
 Objects of these classes may be converted to and from limma data objects using the convert package. marrayRaw objects may be converted to RGList objects and marrayNorm objects to MAList objects using the as function.
-For example, if Data is an marrayNorm object then marrayNorm objects can also be used directly in limma without conversion, and this is generally recommended.
-If Data is an marrayNorm object, then fits a linear model to Data as it would to an MAList object.
-One difference however is that the marray read functions tend to populate the maw slot of the marrayNorm object with qualitative spot quality flags rather than with quantitative non-negative weights, as expected by limma.
-If this is so then one may need
+For example, if Data is an marrayNorm object then converts to an MAList object.

 '''

 library(convert)

 MA <- as(Data, "MAList")

-converts to an MAList object.

 '''